umccr/umccrise/workflow.md

 ## Minibam

-We generate a portable mini-version of the BAM file by subsetting it to key cancer genes, somatic variants, and SVs breakpoints.
+We optionally can generate a portable mini-version of the BAM file by subsetting it to key cancer genes, somatic variants, and SVs breakpoints.

 ## Key cancer genes